Robin Hood (1973 film): Plot

-The night before the execution, Robin and Little John break into the jail.
-They free the villagers, who make off with Prince John's wealth.
-Sir Hiss tries to stop the breakout by rousing the castle.
-The villagers escape, but Robin is trapped while rescuing Skippy's younger sister Tagalong.
-The Sheriff of Nottingham chases Robin with a lit torch, setting the castle on fire.
-Cornered, Robin evades Prince John's archers by diving from a turret into the moat.
-Sir Hiss, fed up with Prince John’s constant abuse and failures, criticizes him for the plot, which resulted in his mother's castle being destroyed.
+The night before the execution, Little John breaks into the jail and frees Friar Tuck, who then helps Little John free the other villagers.
+Meanwhile, Robin Hood sneaks into Prince John and Sir Hiss's bedroom and steals all the bags of money from the sleeping prince.
+Sir Hiss wakes up, realizes what is happening, and wakes up the prince.
+The Sheriff of Nottingham, who has fallen asleep while guarding the prison, also wakes up, and he, Prince John, and the castle guards try to stop the townspeople from escaping.
+Little John and the villagers escape, but Robin is trapped while rescuing Skippy's younger sister Tagalong.
+The Sheriff chases Robin with a lit torch, setting the castle on fire.
+Cornered, Robin evades Prince John's archers by jumping from a turret into the moat and swimming to safety.
+Sir Hiss, fed up with Prince John's constant abuse and failures, criticizes him for the plot, which resulted in his mother's castle being burned.
 Infuriated, Prince John chases Sir Hiss through the flames.

 Some time later, King Richard returns from the Crusades.
 He pardons Robin Hood, forgives the villagers' taxes, and imprisons Prince John, Sir Hiss, and the Sheriff of Nottingham for their crimes.
 Robin and Maid Marian are married and ride off together, with Little John and Skippy in tow.